tatianegercina/FinTech/02-Homework/22-DeFi/Instructions/README.md

     * Once you run the command, you can type `localhost:1234` in your browser and the app should be visible and available for testing.

-    * You should import at least 2 accounts into MetaMask, the first being the deployer of the contracts and one other to test non-admin features.
+    * You should import at least 2 accounts into MetaMask, the first being the deployer of the contracts (the one we notated in the deployment process) and one other address of your choosing to test non-admin features.

 * After launching with the above steps, you should see something like this: